 Palma de Mallorca Map

-On this map of Palma de Mallorca you can locate the main monuments, museums and sights of the city, as well as the places we have recommended for you to eat and the car parks located in the centre of the capital.
+On this map of Palma de Mallorca you can locate the main monuments, museums and points of interest in the city, as well as the places we have recommended for you to eat and the car parks located in the centre of the capital.
 By clicking on each icon you will be able to see which place it is.

 Palma de Mallorca Hotels